Dog showing signs of stress and anxiety

-Dog HealthVet-reviewed ยท Updated May 2026 ยท 9 min read
+Dog HealthResearch-based ยท Updated May 2026 ยท 4 min read

 Signs Your Dog Has Anxiety โ€” And What to Do About It

 Dog anxiety is more common than most owners realize.
-Studies suggest that up to 70% of dogs show anxiety-related behaviors at some point โ€” but many of these behaviors get misread as disobedience, stubbornness, or bad training.
+Studies suggest up to 70% of dogs show anxiety-related behaviors at some point โ€” but many of these behaviors get misread as disobedience or bad training.
+Understanding the difference changes everything about how you respond.

 This guide covers behavioral signs and general solutions.
-If your dog's anxiety is severe or affecting their quality of life, please consult a veterinarian or certified animal behaviorist.
+If your dog's anxiety is severe, please consult a veterinarian or certified animal behaviorist.

 • Separation anxiety: The most common type.
 Triggered when your dog is left alone.